xmaysonnave/tiddlywiki-ipfs/README.md

 <a name="developer-building-tiddlywiki"/>

 The repository contains several scripts who build TiddWiki instances bundled with `Ipfs with TiddlyWiki`.
 The [package.json](https://github.com/xmaysonnave/tiddlywiki-ipfs/blob/master/package.json) references several options:
+* all
+* all-dev
+* browserify
 * prepare
-* browserify
+* prepare-dev
 * tiddlywiki-ipfs
-* tiddlywiki-ipfs-cardo
-* all

-Use the `all` script to build TiddlyWiki instances.
-The `build` directory should be populated with two directories:
+Use the `all` script to build an Ipfs with TiddlyWiki instances.
+The `wiki` directory will be populated:
-* base
+* favicon.ico
-* cardo
+* index.html

 #### Running TiddlyWiki
 <a name="developer-running"/>

-The directories [build/base](https://github.com/xmaysonnave/tiddlywiki-ipfs/tree/master/build/base) and [build/cardo](https://github.com/xmaysonnave/tiddlywiki-ipfs/tree/master/build/cardo) contains two files:
-* favicon.ico
-* index.html

-Open an index.html in your favorite browser.
+Open `wiki/index.html` file in your favorite browser.
 The `favicon.ico` is available as a convenience as its content is embedded in the `index.html`.

 ## Contributing